 Made in 1990, Xtro II: The Second Encounter is a sequel in name only to the English splatterpunk film, Xtro (1983).
 Amazingly, both were directed by the same man, Harry Bromley-Davenport who later admitted he hated the sequel and made it only because he needed a job and the money.
 You may think that I want to praise the film, but I point it out as an example of what happens when you have no business writing a script or making a movie.

 It took four men to script this disaster and not even the presence of Jan-Michael Vincent who was beginning to enter the nadir of his career could salvage this wreck of a film.
-Dealing with alcoholism, the reason Vincent delivers his lines with all the energy of a sloth is because the director had to individually feed him his lines before Vincent spoke them.
+Dealing with alcoholism, the reason Vincent delivers his lines with all the energy of a sloth is that the director had to individually feed him his lines before Vincent spoke them.

-The movie's pacing is interminable, there are logic and continuity problems, and basically, the story line makes absolutely no sense whatsoever.
+The movie's pacing is interminable, there are logic and continuity problems, and basically, the storyline makes absolutely no sense whatsoever.

-The movie opens with 3 full minutes of credits interspersed with a helicopter flight going through ice-capped mountains, but from the perspective of the helicopter's interior showing the back of actress' Tara Buckman's head.
+The movie opens with 3 full minutes of credits interspersed with a helicopter flight going through ice-capped mountains but from the perspective of the helicopter's interior showing the back of actress' Tara Buckman's head.

 Finally, we get to see an 8-bit computer display of the facility in which the entire movie takes place and the female computerized voice that will act as the chorus to our sad little journey into terrible movie making.